hovenko/system-preferences/README.md

 ## LICENSE

-LICENSE for (most of the files) are MIT.
+LICENSE for (most of the files) is MIT.

 For those files where other licences applies, either a LICENSE file is present in the same folder (applied to subfolders too),